hallettj/safety-lens/doc/api-documentation.md

 assert( lookup(index(1), xs) === 2 )
 ```

+Flow checks that the given name is actually a property in the object that is
+operated on.
+However, Flow is not able to infer types of retrieved values,
+or to check that types of set values are compatible with the type of the object
+that is operated on.

 `prop` shares the same implementation with `key`;
-but `prop` has more thorough type-checking.
-Flow is able to check that the name given to `prop` actually exists in the
-object that the resulting lens is applied to.
+the only difference is in type-checking.
-But Flow is not currently able to check types of values set or retrieved using
+`prop` checks keys, but does not check types of values;
-`prop`.
+`key` checks types of values, but does not check keys.

 ### `success: Setting<Promise<A>,Promise<B>,A,B>`